nabs2011/nabs2011.github.io/_projects/becoming-an-analyst.md

 #### Spreadsheets

 When it comes to spreadsheets, I am a big fan of Google Sheets.
 It's free, easy to use and in my opinion has a better user experience than Microsoft Excel.
-However, Excel is the more powerful option so if you're working with really large dataset (over roughly 200,000 rows) then I would suggest excel (if you aren't interested in python).
+However, Excel is the more powerful option so if you're working with a really large dataset (over roughly 200,000 rows) then I would suggest excel (if you aren't interested in python).

 ##### Courses